 Who can use Pathways?

 Access to Pathways is limited to family doctors who are members of a division of family practice, their staff, and/or nurse practitioners, and specialists who fall within the geographic boundaries of these divisions.

 With the addition of the new public facing community services sites, the public will be able to access just the community service portion of Pathways, while specialist and clinic information remains login access only.

 How is Pathways funded?

-Funding for Pathways is provided through a joint collaboration between Doctors of BC and the BC government.
+Funding for Pathways is provided thorugh the GPSC, a joint collaboration between Doctors of BC and the BC government.
 Individual divisions of family practice also contribute operational funding at a local level.

 How do patients benefit from Pathways?

-Pathways streamlines and simplifies the patient referral process, which results in more appropriate referrals, a reduction in re-referrals, and thereby more efficient patient care.
+Pathways streamlines and simplifies the patient referral process, resulting in more appropriate referrals, a reduction in re-referrals, and thereby more efficient patient care.
 The information in Pathways (e.g., wait times, details on specific areas of practice) enables family doctors to identify the most appropriate care provider to address their patients’ needs in as timely a manner as possible.
 With the new Referral Tracker, patients will actually know where they are in the referral process without needing to call the GP or specialist office to find out.
 Patients can receive recommendations of relevant social services directly from their physician, which they can now further explore on their own within the public facing community service sites.

 How is Pathways organized?

-A provincial Pathways support team provides the technical infrastructure to operate Pathways and also provides administrative support to help guide divisions of family practice in their implementation and maintenance of Pathways.
+The provincial Pathways support team provides the technical infrastructure to operate the Pathways website and also provides administrative support to help guide divisions of family practice in their implementation and maintenance of Pathways locally.
 Individual divisions also provide Pathways Administrators to curate specialist and clinic data within their local region.